prateekchauhands/sales-performance-analytics/README.md

 # Sales Performance and Analytics

 ## Overview
 This project aims to analyze and visualize the key insights and sales parameters for one of the top retail companies in the world.
 Dummy data has been used here to abide by the non-disclosure agreement with the client.
-Power BI has been used to process the data, create a database for easy management, explore the data visually and gain valuable insights.
+Power BI has been used to process the data, create a database for easy management, explore the data visually, and gain valuable insights.

 ## Dataset
 The dataset used in this project contains dummy data as part of the non-disclosure agreement with the client.
 The dataset includes information related to sales, products, customers, budgets and time period (date, month, year).